amiaopensource/vrecord/Resources/Documentation/installation_and_setup.md

 ### Linux

-As of version 2019-01-19, vrecord can now be installed on select Linux distributions, most easily via [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux), with the same macOS Homebrew Terminal commands:
+As of version 2019-01-19, vrecord can now be installed on select Linux distributions, also via [Homebrew](https://docs.brew.sh/Homebrew-on-Linux), using the same Terminal commands:
 ```
 brew tap amiaopensource/amiaos
 brew install vrecord
 ```
-But if find yourself experiencing Linux installation issues, it may be beneficial to first install vrecord's core dependencies, and then install vrecord without dependencies:
+If you experience installation issues, however, it may be beneficial to first install vrecord's core dependencies, and then install vrecord without dependencies:
 ```
 brew install decklinksdk && brew install ffmpegdecklink && brew install gtkdialog
 brew install --ignore-dependencies vrecord
 ```
+Note: these commands only cover vrecord's core capture functionality.
+If you're interested in the full vrecord experience, you'll need to install a number of other [dependencies](https://github.com/amiaopensource/homebrew-amiaos/blob/master/vrecord.rb) individually.

 ## Using vrecord